Ato Boldon: Coaching

 Boldon began coaching Khalifa St. Fort around 2012 and helped her improve her 100 m from 12.3 to 11.5 seconds after one month.
 St. Fort won the silver medal at the 2015 World Youth Championships in Athletics and a bronze in the relay at the 2015 World Championships in Athletics.

 Personal life

-Boldon married entertainment executive/manager Cassandra Mills in 1998 after a three-year courtship.
-Boldon and Mills divorced in 2007.
-They had no children together.
-He has one daughter from a previous relationship.
-He had a daughter with news anchor Neki Mohan in 2007.
-They split up in 2018.
-He resides in Florida.
-Boldon also holds U.S. citizenship.

 In 2000, Boldon was made a sports ambassador by the Republic of Trinidad and Tobago and given a diplomatic passport.
 He is widely viewed as one of the all-time leading sportsmen in the history of the Caribbean, as well as one of its most internationally recognizable spokesmen.
 When Trinidad and Tobago hosted the 2001 FIFA U-17 World Championship in association football, one of the new stadiums constructed for the tournament was located in Couva and named Ato Boldon Stadium.
-The only other island sprinter to have a stadium named after him is 1976 Olympic champion Hasely Crawford (Hasley Crawford Stadium located in the capital Port of Spain).
+Thus Boldon became only the second island sprinter at the time to have a stadium named after him after the 1976 Olympic champion Hasely Crawford (Hasley Crawford Stadium located in the capital Port of Spain).

 Boldon is a qualified pilot, having earned his private pilot's license in August 2005.
 He is a member of the AOPA, Aircraft Owners and Pilot's Association.